isabelstoddart/data-structures/wa03/README.md

 **Code for weekly assignment 3 for data structures taken at Parsons School of Design**

-I started this assignment by following the start code, included below, and changing certain aspects to get and print out only the aspects I wanted from the API.
+I started this assignment by following the starter code, included below, and changing certain aspects to get and print out only the aspects I wanted from the API.

     "use strict"